FunnelKit

 Best WooCommerce One Page Checkout Plugins #2

-This WooCommerce plugin makes it easier for your users to view their product selection and checkout on one page.
+This WooCommerce plugin makes it easier for your users to view their product selection and complete checkout on a single page.

 Here, you can add or remove products from your cart and complete payment without leaving the checkout page.